Gibbons was the representative for Florida’s 11th congressional district and was a Democrat. He served from 1993 to 1996.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gibbons is shown as a purple triangle. (analysis methodology)
+Gibbons is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Gibbons was the primary sponsor of 12 bills that were enacted.
 The most recent include:

 - H.R.
 5060 (103rd): To provide for the continuation of certain fee collections for the expenses of the Securities and Exchange Commission for fiscal year 1995.

 - H.R.
 1724 (102nd): Andean Trade Preference Act

 - H.R.
 1594 (101st): Customs and Trade Act of 1990

 - H.R.
 3275 (101st): Steel Trade Liberalization Program Implementation Act

 - H.J.Res.
 647 (99th): A joint resolution to recognize and support the efforts of the United States Committee for the Battle of Normandy Museum to encourage American awareness and participation in ...